 These are songs for the masses, communicating universal emotions.
-Be they playful like the sleek ode to love, Naked, or be they heartbreaking like the redemptive hymn, Hallelujah, or the zeitgeist critical new single, Strangers on an Island; a gold-plated banger produced by British dance music legend Fatboy Slim.
+Be they playful like the sleek ode to love, ‘Naked’, or be they heart-breaking like the redemptive hymn, ‘Hallelujah’, or the zeitgeist critical new single, ‘Strangers on an Island’; a gold-plated banger produced by British dance music legend Fatboy Slim.

-A career in music was never in Ola’s mind growing up: My mom pretty much forced me to take piano lessons and join the boys choir, which Iâ€™m super thankful of today but back then all I really cared about was football.
+A career in music was never in Ola’s mind growing up: My mom pretty much forced me to take piano lessons and join the boys’ choir, which I’m super thankful of today but back then all I really cared about was football.
 I guess it was my first and biggest passion in life he explains.

 Everyone knew me as the football geek, he smiles, I guess everyone was surprised that I could sing.
 So they were like ‘you have to audition for Pop Idol’.
 It all happened so fast, and that was basically the first time I found myself on a real stage, and in all honesty, I don’t think I was prepared for all that attention.
 I just liked to sing, and suddenly everyone knew who I was.
 It was kind of overwhelming.
 Don’t get me wrong, it was fun, I learned a lot and the experience opened up a whole host of opportunities.

 The competition led to a deal with a label who released his debut album.
 It went straight to number one in Sweden, as did his first single.
 After the release of his equally successful third album, however, Ola felt uninspired and knew that something was missing.
 It was at this point that he realised he needed to make a change.

 While the situation was difficult it had confirmed to him that a genuine passion for music was fuelling him; that he had to nurture it on his own terms.
 So he bought himself out of his contract and set up his own label Oliniho Records, with the subsequent album, Ola, peaking at number three and housing two further Swedish number ones.
 Spurred on by its success but exhausted by the process of being fully independent, he released one more album as Ola before realising he was about to crash.

-It was here that friends stepped in.
-He’d met Swedish songwriter and Max Martin acolyte Alexander Kronlund (Robyn, Tove Lo, Katy Perry) a few years prior and it was he who saw a spark in Ola. â€œAlex opened my mind, and inspired me a lot he says.
+Alex opened my mind, and inspired me a lot he says.
 He opened up another creative room in me that I didn’t realise I had”.
 Kronlund also introduced Ola to Julius Peterson, a publisher at Max Martin’s publishing company.
 Julius and Ola immediately started to work together and, without Ola’s knowledge, Julius sent some of Ola’s new demos out to producers and labels to gage a reaction.
 Ola, a perfectionist who’d not been kept in the loop as to who was listening to the songs, wasn’t even sure whether he wanted anyone to hear them.
 The reaction from labels, however, was hugely positive.
 Strangers on an Island, found its way to Norman Cook, aka Fatboy Slim, who went on to produce it.
 Having scored seven UK number 1 singles, a million-selling album, and previously produced and collaborated with the likes of Blur, David Byrne and Calvin Harris, Strangers on an Island represents his first production outside of the Fatboy Slim moniker since 2011.

-It was around the same time that the demand for Ola as a songwriter began to take off, seeing him write with the likes of Gnash, Akon and Hailee Steinfeldt, to name a few.
-He also found himself co-writing with other hugely infuencial songwriters and producers such as, Shellback (Taylor Swift, Britney, Maroon 5), Ali Payami (The Weeknd, Tailor Swift, Ellie Golding), Patrik Berger (Lana Del Rey, Icona Pop, Charlie XCX) and Björn Yttling (Lykke Li, Lana Del Rey, Peter Bjorn)
+It was around the same time that the demand for Ola as a songwriter began to take off, seeing him write with the likes of Gnash, Akon and Hailee Steinfeld, to name a few.
+He also found himself co-writing with other hugely influential songwriters and producers such as, Shellback (Taylor Swift, Britney, Maroon 5), Ali Payami (The Weeknd, Tailor Swift, Ellie Golding), Patrik Berger (Lana Del Rey, Icona Pop, Charlie XCX) and Björn Yttling (Lykke Li, Lana Del Rey, Peter Bjorn)

 Strangers on an Island was part of a triptych of songs that Ola wrote alongside the Elof Loelv (Rihanna, Tove Styrke, Niki And The Dove) produced Shine and Hallelujah that really kickstarted the Brother Leo project.
 Determined to create a more organic sounding pop confection that was unafraid to absorb the darker aspects of his life, he set about creating pop music that deals with emotions and hopefully makes people reflect and ultimately feel something.